 UWCSEA Mission Competencies

 When students run a peace conference, set up their own edible gardening project or take up 'Coding for Good' these are all demonstrations of what we call ‘mission competencies’ in practice.
-Mission competencies are knowledge, skills, understanding and dispositions from our learning programme in action.
-They emerge when students, and our alumni, mobilize their learning in complex, real-world situations in service to the mission.
+Mission Competencies are the knowledge, skills, understanding and dispositions that can be identified as demonstrations of our Learning Programme in action.
+They emerge when students, and our alumni, mobilise their learning in complex, real-world situations in service to the Mission.

-Described below are the five competencies that the leadership team, through an ongoing review of the UWCSEA Learning Programme, have currently identified as reflecting both the breadth of our holistic learning programme and the ways that students and alumni can be seen to be enacting the mission.
+Described below are the five competencies.
+These reflect both the breadth of our holistic Learning Programme and the ways that students and alumni can be seen to be enacting the Mission.

 Competency 1: Essential Literacies

 Critically and creatively integrating and adapting literacies essential to supporting communication and problem-solving in local and global contexts.

 Engaging with the cultures, politics and identities of self and others, including the norms and values that underlie one’s actions.

 Building peace in local and global contexts.

 Competency 4: Sustainable Development